Hi everyone!

 Also make you get a hold of cards that can load energy to Mewtwo EX – I’m pretty sure that Celebi Prime won’t be three or four dollars each after the EX-set has been released.
 In Japan, Mewtwo EX is so big that people are playing either Mewtwo EX or Mewtwo EX counter decks – nothing else.
 It’s pretty much like GG in the 2007-2008 season; it dominates the format and you have to be able to beat it in order to do well in tournaments.

 When it comes to countering Mewtwo EX, there are two very good options.
 First, Mewtwo EX.
-Yeah, with one DCE you can surprise OHKO them back and get 2 prizes – that’s a hard counter if you ask me.
+Yeah, with one DCE you can surprise 1HKO them back and get 2 Prizes – that’s a hard counter if you ask me.
 The second – more played – counter card is Mew Prime.
-As long as you have Zoroark/Jumpluff in your Lost Zone, you’re able to OHKO every Mewtwo EX your opponent plays.
+As long as you have Zoroark/Jumpluff in your Lost Zone, you’re able to 1HKO every Mewtwo EX your opponent plays.
 Mew Prime will of course have its problems with the rest of the format so that’s why Mewtwo EX is as dominating as it is in the format at the moment.

 What do you want to know about Japan?

-There is still much more information in storage about Japan & Pokémon TCG, so be sure to follow my Eye on Japan series.
+Mark A. HicksThere is still much more information in storage about Japan & Pokémon TCG, so be sure to follow my Eye on Japan series.
 If you find this article interesting and are eager to know even more about Japan’s Pokémon TCG, please let me know what you want to know so I’ll be able to ask the right questions.
 I would like to know what interests you the most in this series.

-Are you interested in getting more deck lists and info about the metagame?
+Are you interested in getting more decklists and info about the metagame?
 Maybe you’re interested in the Japanese Pokémon TCG community or the demographic of the Japanese TCG?
 And finally, would you find it cool if also the rest of the world could get their voices heard in the game developers’ office?

 Feel free to leave any comments on my Eye on Japan article series, questions and feedback in the comment field below, to my blog or to my e-mail: thedeckout@gmail.com.
 Thanks for reading and please let me know what you think!